sschwartzman/newrelic-synthetics-sebuilder/README.md

      3. Check the box next to Show Library Folder.
    * Win: `C:/Users/[you]/Appdata/Roaming/Mozilla/Firefox/Profiles/[your_profile]/SeBuilder/plugins`
    * Linux/Unix: `~/.mozilla/firefox/[your_profile]/SeBuilder/plugins`
-3. Restart the se-builder if you have it running.
+5. Restart the se-builder if you still have it running.
 You don't have to restart Firefox, just exit and re-open Se-builder.
+6. To verify that the plugin is loaded, click "Manage plugins" in the opening dialog box.
+You should see "New Relic Synthetics Formatter #.#  Installed" in the Plugins list.
+   * If it didn't load, try restarting Firefox entirely and then re-running Se-builder.

 ## Using the Formatter

 1. Write, record or open a test.